 City offices/facilities remain closed.
 However, staff are continuing to be available to assist residents, Monday-Friday, 8:30 a.m. – 4:30 p.m. by phone at 905-835-2900 or email.
 For a complete list of all City staff and their contact information, visit http://portcolborne.ca/page/City_Contacts.

 The following City facilities remain closed to the public until further notice:

-· City Hall
+· City Hall (with the exception of appointments)

 · Vale Health & Wellness Centre, including Port Colborne YMCA

 · Fire Hall (for non-emergency use)